 - 1 Tbsp all-purpose flour

 1. Fill a large pot about two-thirds of the way with water and bring to a boil.
-Add potatoes (they should be covered by the water by at least an inch) and lower heat.
-Check after 20 minutes; if a knife passes easily through the larger pieces, they’re done.
+Add potatoes (they should be covered by the water by at least an inch) and reduce the heat the medium-low.
+Cook for 20-30 minutes; when a knife passes easily through the larger pieces, they’re done.
+Drain and return to the pot.

 2. While the potatoes are cooking, heat oil in a non-stick skillet and saute onion until soft and lightly browned.